 - Other, which lets you indicate that you want to use a specific metric.
 You specify the metric and describe how to build the SLI on the Set SLI details pane.

 The valid choices depend on the type of service you are configuring:

 For services on Anthos Service Mesh, Istio on Google Kubernetes Engine, and App Engine, you can choose any of the options.
 The availability and latency metrics are already known for these services, or you choose Other to use a custom SLI.

 For GKE- and Cloud Run-based services, and for custom services, the only choice is Other.
 Meaningful availability or latency metrics aren't known in advance for these service types, so you must define a custom SLI.

 After you select the metric for your SLI, you specify how the metric should be evaluated.

 Request-based evaluation measures the number of requests that meet the evaluation criterion against the total number of requests in a given period.

-Windows-based evaluation measure the number of evaluation periods that meet a goodness criterion against the total number of evalution periods.
+Windows-based evaluation measures the number of evaluation periods that meet a goodness criterion against the total number of evaluation periods.